FrankGoyens/CMakeClassCreator/README.md

 `$>cmcc <cmakelists> NewClass -rc OldClass -i`

 Now the file contents of the cmakelists is updated.
 Your new class has been inserted!

+## Adding a single file using a reference file
+It is also possible to add a single file using the `-s` option.

+When you want to make a header only class for instance:

+`$>cmcc <cmakelists> New.hpp -s -rc Existing.hpp`

+**Note** that since we're dealing with single files, specifying the complete filename including the extension is required.
+But it is **not** required to specify the full path.
+In this example, `Existing.hpp` may be defined as `<path>/Existing.hpp` or just `Existing.hpp`.
+In case there is a path prefix, this will also be used for `New.hpp`.

+When you approve of the changes, run the same command again with the `-i` option:

+`$>cmcc <cmakelists> New.hpp -s -rc Existing.hpp -i`

+Now the file contents of the cmakelists is updated.
+Your new file has been inserted!